kaleem68/Blogs-Drafts/Performance Benchmark: String and String Builder.md

 n = 800000: seconds: 0.0029
 n = 900000: seconds: 0.0032
 n = 1000000: seconds: 0.0036
 ```
 ## Comparison Benchmark

 ![Append operation benchmark of String and String Builder](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/f3jfsegt41xi6s933j75.png)

-In practice, if you perform frequent String modification operations, you should consider using StringBuilder over the String class.
+When you perform frequent String modification operations, you should consider using StringBuilder over the String class.
 ## Conclusion
-- Modifying String creates a new String in the heap memory.
-To modify the content of the String, we should consider the StringBuilder class.
+- Modifying a String creates a new String in the heap memory.
+To change the content of the String, we should consider the StringBuilder class.
-- Any attempt to modify the String class creates a new object in the memory heap, which has significant performance drawbacks.
+- Any attempt to modify the String class creates a new object in the heap memory, which has significant performance drawbacks.
-- Pick StringBuilder over String class in cases where you want to modify the string content.
+- StringBuilder is ideal for modifying string content; it does so without creating any extra objects in the memory.